tonyskidmore/PSDemoSession/README.md

 ```
 iex (iwr http://bit.ly/2onXd61).content
 ```
-The above command will attempt to use a putty session to connect to the demo session.
-If you would prefer to use a web method only use the following command instead and press enter.
+The above command will attempt to use a putty session to connect to the demo session(if the SHH port is accessible).
+If you would prefer to use just a web method only use the following command instead and press enter.
 ```
 iex (iwr http://bit.ly/2EKfVM6).content
 ```